 Conquering Litter

 Litter can be conquered.
 People can make a difference.
 It is our responsibility to clean up the litter in an ‘earth-friendly manner.’
-Clean communities have a better chance of attracting new business, residents and tourists.
+Clean communities have a better chance of attracting new businesses, residents and tourists.
 There is no reason for any of us to litter because we can always find a litter bin to throw the trash away.

-Let us set an example for others, especially children, by not littering and by carrying a litterbag in our vehicle, securely covering trash containers to prevent wind or animals from spreading litter, when visiting parks and recreation areas make sure to leave the area clean for the next person to enjoy and restricting the distribution and disposal of handbills.
+Let us set an example for others, especially children, by not littering and by carrying a litter bag in our vehicle, securely covering trash containers to prevent wind or animals from spreading litter, when visiting parks and recreation areas make sure to leave the area clean for the next person to enjoy and restricting the distribution and disposal of handbills.

 Just to fine the Litter Bug is not effective.
 In some countries the authority catches them to do community work to pick up rubbish.
 Another way is to set up campaigns to teach the children to set good examples not to litter in the public to show the adults.

-2. Hi Rehan,
+Hi Rehan,

 My name is Jeff Kirschner and I’m the founder of Litterati.
 We’re using Instagram to clean the planet one piece at a time, and in that process, collecting data.
 Thus far, we’ve mapped, identified, and picked up 98,000 pieces of litter in 49 countries.